I published the first 3 tips on how to turn your Costa Rica house into a successful vacation rental last week.

 3. Keep working to continually improve your processes

 Keep in touch with your team.
-I also take time to thank them for their efforts “above and beyond” the norm.
+I also thank them for their efforts “above and beyond” the norm.
 For example, when my housekeeper and gardener dealt quickly with the toilet issue mentioned in my other blog, I deposited a small extra in their bank accounts.

-If several renters ask about a topic, consider including the information in your web listing, so all potential renters can read.
-I have added specific directions to our house, and information on internet usage to my site, as a result of renter queries.
+If several renters ask about a topic, consider including the information in your web listing, so all potential renters can read it.
+I have added specific directions to our house and information on internet usage to my site due to renter queries.

 4. Get to know your renters as much as possible

 This is another suggestion I, myself, need to work on a bit more.
 I generally have only been communicating by email with my renters.
-There, I simply ask for the names and ages of those who will be staying.
+There, I simply ask for the names and ages of those staying.

-It occurs to me that if I took more time to communicate, this could be a potential source of future renters.
-Either through future visits to Costa Rica or by referring others to rent from us.
+It occurs to me that if I took more time to communicate, this could be a potential source of future renters, either through future visits to Costa Rica or by referring others to rent from us.
 Also, it may help to weed out potential problem renters, which fortunately has not been a problem.
-Perhaps I’ve been lucky because I have the right staff on my successful vacation rental.
+Perhaps I’ve been lucky because I have the right staff for my successful vacation rental.

 5. Use all available means of advertising